Fischer19/GPT2-commonsense/README.md

 To use the default setting:
 ```
+cd language-modeling/
 bash train_script.py
 ```
-The model parameters will be saved in `./language_modeling/model_conceptnet/pytorch_model.bin`
+The model parameters will be saved in `./language-modeling/model_conceptnet/pytorch_model.bin`

 To use customized training setting, please run:
 ```